 But first of all; let's talk about when God saved Sodom and Gomorrah.

-Yes he did.
+Yes, he did.
 That's right, a lot of people don't know that God once saved Sodom.
 Not just Sodom but all the cities on the plane.
 He did this while it was still very much corrupt.
 And this is part of the larger picture.
 So we need to start here to find the truth of what happened to Sodom. «But the men of Sodom were wicked and sinners before the LORD exceedingly.» (Gen.13:13)

 Spite of this the nephew of Abraham, Lot, settled in the city.
 Because of the wealth and status of Sodom, along with its unsympathetic behavior, it was the target of envy and strife.
-The Bible tells little about the influence of Sodom over other nations, but we do know that the other great kingdoms at that time was in Egypt and in the area of Mesopotamia.
-And Sodom was in the middle of these kingdoms and so it had to mean that all the cities on the plain was in the center for travelers between the great kingdoms of those days.
+The Bible tells little about the influence of Sodom over other nations, but we do know that the other great kingdoms at that time were in Egypt and in the area of Mesopotamia.
+And Sodom was in the middle of these kingdoms and so it had to mean that all the cities of the plain were in the center for travelers between the great kingdoms of those days.
 There was a lot of trade going on between Egypt and the kingdoms of Mesopotamia.
-And considering the wealth of Sodom it's a big possibility that they had influence on both trade and travelers.
+And considering the wealth of Sodom, it's a big possibility that they had an influence on both trade and travelers.
 But what caused the war that came upon Sodom or what motives influenced the four kings in Mesopotamia to go to war with the five kings on the plane, I don't know.
-But because they were a link between them and Egypt its likely the kings of these cities had greatly provoked the kings in Mesopotamia in some way.
+But because they were a link between them and Egypt it's likely the kings of these cities had greatly provoked the kings in Mesopotamia in some way.

-Because Abraham's nephew Lot lived in the city the war also effected him and his family.
+Because Abraham's nephew Lot lived in the city the war also had an effect on him and his family.
 It says: «And they took Lot, Abram's brother's son, who dwelt in Sodom, and his goods, and departed.» (Gen.14:12) When Abraham found out about this he brought 318 men and went after them.
 It seem like another David versus Goliath when considering how few men Abraham brought to win over the powerful kings of the east.
 But Abraham didn't go without God's help, and so spite of bad odds he gains victory in battle.
 Abraham knew very well who he needed to thank for the victory.
 We can read i Genesis that the first thing he does after the victory is to pay tithe to the priest in Jerusalem.
 (Gen.14:18- 20)

 «And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God.
 And he blessed him, and said, Blessed be Abram of the most high God, possessor of heaven and earth: And blessed be the most high God, which hath delivered thine enemies into thy hand.
 And he gave him tithes of all.»